Congress of the Philippines: Voting requirements

 The vote requirements in the Congress of the Philippines are as follows:

 In most cases, such as the approval of bills, only a majority of members present is needed; on some cases such as the election of presiding officers, a majority of all members, including vacant seats, is needed.

 Sessions

 A new session of Congress starts after every House of Representatives election.
-During the operation of the 1935 constitution as amended in 1940, mid-term elections in the Senate cause its membership to be changed mid-session.
-From 1945 to 1972, there were two commonwealth congresses and seven congresses of the republic, with the 2nd Commonwealth Congress becoming the 1st Congress of the Republic.
-During the usage of the 1973 constitution, the Batasang Pambansa was the legislature, with it having two elections.
-Starting in the 1987 constitution, each Senate election was synchronized with the House elections, with the first congress under that constitution being counted as the "8th Congress", picking up from the last congress of the 1935 constitution.
+Under the 1935 Constitution as amended in 1940, mid-term elections for the Senate caused its membership to be changed mid-session.
+From 1945 to 1972, there were two Commonwealth congresses and seven congresses of the Republic, with the 2nd Commonwealth Congress becoming the 1st Congress of the Republic.
+Under the 1973 Constitution, the Batasang Pambansa was the legislature, with it having two elections.
+Under the 1987 constitution, each Senate election was synchronized with the House elections, with the first congress under that constitution being counted as the "8th Congress", picking up from the last congress of the 1935 Constitution.